 David Cheong David Cheong is a specialist in Trade and Employment issues at the International Labour Office (ILO).
 He joined the ILO in 2010 as the Chief Technical Adviser of a technical cooperation project on "Assessing and Addressing the Effects of Trade on Employment (ETE)" that comprised substantial country-level research and capacity-building activities concerning the nexus between trade and employment in developing countries.
 Prior to the ILO, he was an Assistant Professor of International Economics at the Bologna campus of the School of Advanced International Studies, Johns Hopkins University.
-His research and teaching have been in the areas of International Trade Policy, Globalisation and Employment, Foreign Direct Investment, Migration, and Development.
+His research and Employment, Foreign Direct Investment, Migration, and Development.
 He has a PhD in International Economics and Finance from Brandeis University and has consulted for the World Bank, USAID, the World Trade Organization (WTO), and the Asian Development Bank (ADB).